NAPABA Law Foundation Scholarship Frequently Asked Questions

 Who is eligible to apply for a NAPABA Law Foundation Scholarship?

-Our scholarships are made available, on a competitive basis, to students who are enrolled in an accredited U.S. law school.
-Applicants must be U.S. citizens or permanent residents.
+Our scholarships are made available, on a competitive basis, to students who are enrolled in an accredited U.S. law school or when applicable, accredited U.S. colleges and universities.

 Do I have to be Asian Pacific American to apply?